sennentech/dcb-event-sourced/readme.md

 Work in progress, but the idea is to create an NPM package, allowing creation of different storage adapaters.

 ## Usage
-For now, best to view the examples in the tests starting with the "testData" directory, to get an idea of how it should be used.
+For now, best to view the examples, and some of the testData to get an idea of how it should be used.

 ## Specification